emilia-cichocki/CMOR_438_Fall_2025_Emilia/src/rice_ml/preprocess/README.md

     - Support for finding training, testing, and validation datasets
 - *Standardize* (`standardize`)
     - Functions for standardizing data
-    - Support for a range of standardization metrics (e.g, z-score, min-max)
+    - Support for a range of standardization metrics (e.g., z-score, min-max)